FITNYC-FRS/MAIN/PROCESSING/README.md

 # MAIN PROCESSING/P5 PAGE

 Here you will find resources and code for learning how to incorporate Processing technologies into your next project.

+If you are completely new to code based art, Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts and P5 is an interpretation of Processing for the web.
+There is a robust community that is supported by good documentation as well as helpful tutorials and examples to learn from.
+This github repository is meant to be an introduction and not necessarily a comprehensive survey of the Processing Community.

 **Basics:**\
 To get started working with Processing you will need to either download the software or work online with the P5 platform: